transcriptionpro/wuc-new/_posts/2017-05-21-uasf-guide.md

 <li>21 May 2017 - <a href="https://www.reddit.com/r/Bitcoin/comments/6chx7s/i_have_decided_that_my_node_will_run_bip_148_im/dhuspz3/">Vaultoro - Gold dealer</a></li>
 <li>21 May 2017 - <a href="https://twitter.com/MojBitcoin/status/866308792568479745">MojBitcoin - European ATM</a></li>
 </ol>
 <p>Operate an exchange and want to make sure your customer funds are safe and secure?
-Check out <a href="/uasf-guide/#exchange-support">How An Exchange Supports BIP 148</a>
+Check out: <a href="/uasf-guide/#exchange-support">How An Exchange Supports BIP 148</a>

 <h3 id="spender">Spending Bitcoins</h3>
 <p>If you are spending Bitcoins then you should protect yourself from accidentally spending on both chains.
-Since many transactions are valid on both chains, the same transaction could be “replayed” on the other chain, thus making it you spend on the other side as well.
+<p>Since many transactions are valid on both chains, the same transaction could be “replayed” on the other chain, thus making it you spend on the other side as well.
 <p>Before you send a transaction, you should split your coins and be sure which chain your receiver honors.
 <p>You can either use a coin splitting service or you can split your own coins by creating and broadcasting your own transactions on both chains.